 Indeed, Lisa Stansfield used to be a regular when she lived in Dalkey, and there is a signed picture from her on the wall among a treasure trove of Dún Laoghaire pictures and memorabilia.

 Many pubs have come and gone on Lower George’s Street, let alone Dún Laoghaire town.
 O’Loughlin’s has been a comforting constant through the years, a family affair in a chain pub era.
 “Dad died in 1966 and Michael, Tommy and I took it over,” Maurice explains.
 “I worked in the grocery trade but came back when Dad died because Tommy needed another hand.
-We got in lads who were great, such as Stephen, who is still with for the last 37 years.
+We got in lads who were great, such as Stephen, who has been with us for 37 years.
 Customers say to me at least once a week that I’m very lucky to have that fella.
 I could go away for a year, and Michael too, and he’d have it all down.”

 As well as pouring a terrific pint, O’Loughlin’s is a warm and cozy boozer.
 “The place thrives because its homely and everyone knows everybody,” Maurice maintains.
 “We get very little trouble from strangers.
 We’re at it for so long now that we can nearly spot them.”